hyperledger-archives/grid/docs/source/transaction_family_specifications/grid_track_and_trace_family_specification.rst

 .. code-block:: protobuf

     message Record {
         message AssociatedAgent {
-           // The Agent's public key
+            // Agent's public key.
             string agent_id = 1;

-           // Approximately when this agent was associated, as a Unix UTC timestamp uint64 timestamp = 2;
+            // The approximate time this agent was associated, as a Unix UTC timestamp. uint64 timestamp = 2;
         }

-       // The unique user-defined natural key which identifies the
+        // User-defined natural key which identifies the object in the real world
-       // object in the real world (for example, a serial number) string identifier = 1;
+        // (for example a serial number).
+        string record_id = 1;

-       string record_type = 2;
+        // Name of the Schema used by the record. string schema = 2;

-       // Ordered oldest to newest by timestamp repeated AssociatedAgent owners = 3;
+        // Ordered oldest to newest by timestamp. repeated AssociatedAgent owners = 3;
         repeated AssociatedAgent custodians = 4;

         // Flag indicating whether the Record can be updated.
 If it is set
         // to true, then the record has been finalized and no further
         // changes can be made to it or its Properties. bool final = 5;
     }

 Note that while information about a Record's owners and custodians are included in the object, information about its Properties are stored separately (see the Properties_ section below).

-Records whose addresses collide are stored in a list alphabetically by identifier.
+Records whose addresses collide are stored in a list, sorted by record ID.

 .. code-block:: protobuf

-   message RecordContainer {
+    message RecordList {
         repeated Record entries = 1;
     }

 .. _Properties: